katcipis/sophia/notes/hackers-heroes.md

 but to be honest, in my hearth, the feeling that moves me is "fuck value, this is fun".
 Conciliating this with making a living is necessary, but I inverted the priority of these things in my life and I got in trouble because of that.

+## Homebrew Computer Club

+Elaborate on the sharing that happened at this time.
+The Altair, MITS.
+How Apple started, open architecture.
+And how IBM followed

+## Hacking clash with the industry

+This started at 1980 with the game industry.
+Elaborate on On Line's (Sierra) history.
+The conflict between giving visibility and credits to hackers and making programming an anonymous activity to make it cheaper.